aliSalehAbdulhadi/Daily/README.md

 # Daily!
-##### <b>Daily</b> is a simple To-do app, that is only made for the purpose of learning Typescript, Nextjs and improving my Firebase skills.
-And its not supposed to replace your currently used Todo apps.
+<ul><b>Daily</b> is a simple To-do app, that is only made for the purpose of learning Typescript, Nextjs and improving my Firebase skills.
+And its not supposed to replace your currently used Todo apps.</ul>

 # Features